esi/esi-docs/docs/guides/system-security.md

 Not to be confused with the `securityClass` field, which is a string value with unknown meaning.

 In-game, the security status (also known as security level) is shown with 1 decimal place precision, from -1.0 to 1.0.
-In the APIs it is given with full precision and needs to be rounded to 1 decimal place to match the in-game display.
+In the SDE and ESI it is given with full precision and needs to be rounded to 1 decimal place to match the in-game display.

 ## Rounding